Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Analytical description of the HGV-A approximation

-In this section, we focus on the HALD approximation and derive its consequences for regime transitions in inclined ducts.
-First, in Section \ref{sec:scaling}, we explain the origin of the HALD approximation using scaling analysis for a long duct.
-In Section \ref{sec:analytic}, we present the analytical solution for the two-dimensional velocity and density fields in the HALD approximation to then discuss, in Section \ref{sec:implications}, its implications for the regime transitions.
+\CB{In this section, we focus on the HGV-A approximation and derive its consequences for regime transitions in inclined ducts.
+Although scaling analysis for SID flow has been previously done by \citet{Lefauve2020}, the HGV-A approximation was not considered.
+Furthermore, we take a slightly different approach in the non-dimensionalization that allows us to simplify the equations in a mathematically formal way by using an asymptotic analysis of the momentum and density transport equations describing the flow in a long duct ($A\gg 1$) \citep[see][for background theory]{VanDyke1975PerturbationMechanics}.
+Such an analysis has been proven to be a powerful tool to analyze problems where the geometrical shape of the domain introduces a small parameter \citep[see e.g.][]{Rienstra2001AnalyticalConditions,Duran-Matute2012}, which in this case is $A^{-1}$.
+In fact, \citet{Cormack1974} used a similar approach to derive the VAD approximation in a closed container.\\ First, in Section \ref{sec:scaling}, we present the non-dimensional governing equations that are later used, in Section \ref{sec:asymptotic}, to derive the HGV-A approximation using asymptotic analysis for a long duct.
+In Section \ref{sec:analytic}, we present the analytical solution for the two-dimensional velocity and density fields.
+Then, we discuss, in Section \ref{sec:implications}, its implications for the regime transitions.}